chiefbigrubberduck/wifi-man/README.md

 ---------------------------------------------------------------------------------------------------------
 > [!WARNING]
 > As shown above, this project is still in beta, and does not guarantee stable performance, it has been tested, and performed fine, but reliability can not be guaranteed for every system.
-Your system won't explode ;), but the code is not yet been completely controlled, revised, and edited for max stability throughout the script.
+Your system won't explode ;), but the code is not yet been completely controlled, revised, and edited for max stability throughout the script, so there may be syntax errors.

+> [!NOTE]
+> This script is currently written in Bash, essentially a very long bash script.
+In the upcoming future this tool will be re-written in C. This allows the tool to be completely dependency free, since in C it is easier to make the hardware changes that ensue monitor mode and other changes.
+This is currently being developed and while not be immediately implemented.
 ----------------------------------------------------------------------------------------------------------

 ## What is this?